Coronavirus digest: Germany sees new spike in daily cases | DW | 07.10.2020

 Germany set a new post-peak record for new daily coronavirus cases on Wednesday, with 2,828 new cases.
 The number of people requiring treatment in intensive care and on ventilators also increased.

 In late March and early April, Germany was counting more than 6,000 new cases per day before they decreased.
 However, numbers began to slowly rise again since July.
-Lockdown rules have been gradually lifted since May.
+Lockdown rules have been gradually lifted since May, but the capital of Berlinannounced a partial curfew on Tuesday.

 Sri Lanka has banned all public gatherings as cases spiked in the Indian Ocean nation.
 More than 800 infections have been linked to a garment factory, and more than 1,000 people have been ordered to quarantine.
 The cluster of cases emerged on Monday, one day after the country reported its first community infection in two months.